itsyoboieltr/garbled_circuit/README.md

 python main.py verify
 ```

+All the output, such as the data sent between the parties and the individuals results for the parties are saved to the output folder in .json format.

 If you want to change the input to the function, you have to change the constants 'ALICE_INPUT' and 'BOB_INPUT' in main.py lines 5-6.

 Make sure that the sum of each input array is 15 or less, because the implementation uses a 4 bit adder, which will not give accurate results on integers higher than 4 bits.